UKCloud/documentation/articles/email/email-ref-upgrade-to-86.md

 # Upgrade to Email and Collaboration as a Service

+> [!IMPORTANT]
+> Email and Collaboration has been retired from sale by UKCloud.
+We will continue to support all existing customers who are using this service, however, we are no longer providing this service for new workloads.
+This article provides existing Email and Collaboration customers with access to support documentation and we will continue to update it as required.
+For new requests, contact your Account Manager or Service Delivery Manager.

 ## Overview

 This article outlines the improvements UKCloud's upgrade to its Email and Collaboration as a Service to Zimbra 8.6.0 will deliver.